 Research assistantships are allocated based on merit.
-They serve as an opportunity for PhD students to timely apply their acquired knowledge from in the PhD program and, moreover, to support VCOBE faculty members in their research.
+They serve as an opportunity for PhD students to timely apply their acquired knowledge from in the PhD program and, moreover, to support RCVCOBE faculty members in their research.

 Research assistantships for first year students are awarded based on availability of funds and student merit, including the evidence of qualifications a student provides in their applications to the program.
 The award of a of research assistantship after Year 1 depends on the student meeting the academic progress and performance outlined in Table 4, in addition to UTRGV Graduate College requirements regarding satisfactory academic progress (e.g., 3.25 or higher GPA).
-Table 4.
-Minimum academic performance requirements for PhD students holding aresearch assistantship.

-By end of Minimum requirements Job expectations Year 1 Pass QUMT 8310 with a grade of B or better Pass the preliminary exam Meet or exceed expectations VCOBE PhD Program annual evaluation Assist with basic data collection, literature review, and basic statistical analysis Draft manuscript Year 2 Pass QUMT 8310 and QUMT 8311 with grades of B or better Pass the scholarship seminar Meet or exceed expectations VCOBE PhD Program annual evaluation Identify promising research questions Work on theory development Clean and organize datasets Work with advanced statistical analysis (e.g., at least at the level of QUMT 8310 and QUMT 8311) Draft manuscript Year 3 Submit at least one manuscript to a conference or journal Pass the comprehensive exam Meet or exceed expectations VCOBE PhD Program annual evaluation Utilize tools learned in their core and research methods courses Work independently on research Draft manuscript
+By end of Minimum requirements Job expectations Year 1 Pass QUMT 8310 with a grade of B or better Meet or exceed expectations RCVCOBE PhD Program annual evaluation Assist with basic data collection, literature review, and basic statistical analysis Draft manuscript Year 2 Pass QUMT 8310 and QUMT 8311 with grades of B or better Pass the scholarship seminar Meet or exceed expectations RCVCOBE PhD Program annual evaluation Identify promising research questions Work on theory development Clean and organize datasets Work with advanced statistical analysis (e.g., at least at the level of QUMT 8310 and QUMT 8311) Draft manuscript Year 3 Submit at least one manuscript to a conference or journal Pass the comprehensive exam Meet or exceed expectations RCVCOBE PhD Program annual evaluation Utilize tools learned in their core and research methods courses Work independently on research Draft manuscript